Trichonephila plumipes: Mate searching behavior

-Upon maturity, T. plumipes males leave their natal webs to search for females’ webs.
-Females’ webs are used for mate attraction and are also used as the mating arena.
+Upon maturity, T. plumipes males leave their natal webs to search for females' webs.
+Females' webs are used for mate attraction and are also used as the mating arena.
 Females produce web-based, long-distance cuticular pheromones for males to locate them.
-Multiple males can settle on a single female’s web and wait for an opportunity to mate.
+Multiple males can settle on a single female's web and wait for an opportunity to mate.
 In T. plumipes, females are polygynous, while males are monogynous due to a high chance of injury and sexual cannibalism by their first mate.
 Male survival during mate searching is extremely low at 36%.
-The high mortality rate is due to males’ increased search time.
+The high mortality rate is due to males' increased search time.
 Factors such as encountering predators and depleting energy reserves decrease male survival during mate searching.
 T. plumipes males have a long mate search time.
 Since they have only one single opportunity to mate, they are choosy.
-A male’s mate choice is based on their own condition and weight.
+A male's mate choice is based on their own condition and weight.
 Males that choose virgin females are heavier than those that choose mated females.
 Thus, males are choosy about female phenotype or mating status, taking their own factors into consideration.
 As a result, males travel further than necessary, roughly eight meters, to find preferred mates.

 Sexual cannibalism

 T. plumipes females cannibalize males both before and during copulation.
 In T. plumipes, although cannibalized males copulate for longer than the males that escape, they do not transfer more sperm.
 But males who mate with mated females transfer more sperm than the ones who mate with virgin females.
 Males benefit from sexual cannibalism because of higher fertilization success.
-Males that survive copulation with mated females do not sire more than 30% of the cutch, but if he is cannibalized, this value is doubled.
+Males that survive copulation with mated females do not sire more than 30% of the clutch, but if he is cannibalized, this value is doubled.
 Females benefit from sexual cannibalism by gaining more nutrients.
 Virgin females that are small in size and in poor condition are more likely to cannibalize males.
 For pre-copulation sexual cannibalism, female T. plumipes are less likely to capture small males over large males.
 This might occur because females cannot detect them.
-But after copulation starts, females always want to cannibalize, regardless of the males’ size.
+But after copulation starts, females always want to cannibalize, regardless of the males' size.